 Although England’s early attempts to colonize parts of the New World failed, thirty English settlements were set up from 1580 to 1630.
-Among them was the first permanent English or British colony in North America at Jamestown (in present-day Virginia), which was founded in 1607.
+Among them was the first permanent one in North America at Jamestown (in present-day Virginia), which was founded in 1607.

 Quite a few textbooks about American history usually emphasize the Puritans, Reformed English Protestants.
-As their name ‚Puritans‘ indicates, they intended to ‚purify‘ the Church of England from – in their view – ‚Catholic‘ practices.
+As their name indicates, they intended to purify the Church of England from – in their view – ‘papist’ (i.e. Roman Catholic) practices.
 Their migration from the eastern counties of England took place between about 1629 and 1640.
 Subsequently, the Puritans settled Massachusetts Bay.

-We should not equate these Puritans with the Pilgrim Fathers, as they were called, even though they also held Puritan beliefs.
-In general, the Pilgrim Fathers were religious ‚Separatists‘ who broke away from the English state church, the Church of England.
+We should not equate these Puritans with the Pilgrim Fathers, as they were called, even though the latter also held Puritan beliefs.
+In general, the Pilgrim Fathers were religious Separatists who broke away from the English state church, the Church of England.
 Hence, their main aim was to gain religious freedom.

-Roughly speaking, they had exiled themselves to the Netherlands, before they sailed on the famous ship Mayflower to America.
+Roughly speaking, they had exiled themselves to the Netherlands, before they sailed on the ship Mayflower to America.
 Finally, they arrived in Plymouth, Massachusetts, in 1620 – that is, prior to the start of the above mentioned Puritan migration wave.
-By the way, the ‚first Thanksgiving‚ can be traced back to the feast or harvest meal, which was given by the Plymouth settlers in 1621.
+By the way, the first Thanksgiving can be traced back to the feast or harvest meal, which was given by the Plymouth settlers in 1621.
 Yet, in regards to this event, myths, legends and facts blur.

 At any rate, the Puritans, by contrast, were still members of the Church of England.
 Only during the reign of King Charles I did they leave England in masses.
-From their viewpoint, the king felt attracted to the Catholic rites they hated.
-Alongside social and economic issues, the king’s attitude towards religion certainly was a contributing factor for the Puritan migration to America.
+From their viewpoint, the King felt attracted to the Catholic rites they hated.
+Alongside social and economic issues, his attitude towards religion certainly was a contributing factor for the Puritan migration to America.